matloff/TidyverseSkeptic/README.md

 the loyalists, often with vitriolic tones.
 And they have mantras, e.g.
 "Tidyverse showed me the fluidity of data!"

-One sees this especially in the Tidyiers' view of R's "apply" family of functions.
+One sees this especially in the Tidyers' view of R's "apply" family of functions.
 For Tidy supporters, the biggest virtue is its English-like syntax.
 Yet ironically, the Tidyverse advocates' worst criticism of base-R is aimed at functions that do have English names, the "apply"